dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-and-win32-interoperation.md

 ## How WPF Uses Hwnds

-To make the most of [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] "HWND interop", you need to understand how [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] uses HWNDs.
-For any HWND, you cannot mix [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] rendering with DirectX rendering or GDI / GDI+ rendering.
+To make the most of WPF "HWND interop", you need to understand how WPF uses HWNDs.
+For any HWND, you cannot mix WPF rendering with DirectX rendering or GDI / GDI+ rendering.
 This has a number of implications.
 Primarily, in order to mix these rendering models at all, you must create an interoperation solution, and use designated segments of interoperation for each rendering model that you choose to use.
 Also, the rendering behavior creates an "airspace" restriction for what your interoperation solution can accomplish.
 The "airspace" concept is explained in greater detail in the topic [Technology Regions Overview](technology-regions-overview.md).

-All [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] elements on the screen are ultimately backed by a HWND.
-When you create a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] <xref:System.Windows.Window>, [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] creates a top-level HWND, and uses an <xref:System.Windows.Interop.HwndSource> to put the <xref:System.Windows.Window> and its [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content inside the HWND.
-The rest of your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content in the application shares that singular HWND.
+All WPF elements on the screen are ultimately backed by a HWND.
+When you create a WPF <xref:System.Windows.Window>, WPF creates a top-level HWND, and uses an <xref:System.Windows.Interop.HwndSource> to put the <xref:System.Windows.Window> and its WPF content inside the HWND.
+The rest of your WPF content in the application shares that singular HWND.
 An exception is menus, combo box drop downs, and other pop-ups.
-These elements create their own top-level window, which is why a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] menu can potentially go past the edge of the window HWND that contains it.
-When you use <xref:System.Windows.Interop.HwndHost> to put an HWND inside [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)], [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] informs Win32 how to position the new child HWND relative to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] <xref:System.Windows.Window> HWND.
+These elements create their own top-level window, which is why a WPF menu can potentially go past the edge of the window HWND that contains it.
+When you use <xref:System.Windows.Interop.HwndHost> to put an HWND inside WPF, WPF informs Win32 how to position the new child HWND relative to the WPF <xref:System.Windows.Window> HWND.

 A related concept to HWND is transparency within and between each HWND.
 This is also discussed in the topic [Technology Regions Overview](technology-regions-overview.md).